Innovations in the piano: Pianos of unusual appearance

 The Schimmel piano company has made experiments along these lines.
 These include a grand piano whose rim, lid, and other case parts are made of acrylic glass.
 The acoustic properties of the material used are claimed to be excellent.
 However, the somewhat lurid appearance of the acrylic piano, as well as its high cost, have kept it a novelty item.
 Schimmel has also teamed up with artists Otmar Alt and Luigi Colani to produce other pianos of breathtakingly unconventional appearance; see figure at right.

 While the Steinway firm's mainline offerings are very sober-looking, as discussed above, they do offer individual customers a variety of rather flamboyant forms of decoration as a "bespoke" option.
 In 1988, the firm created a visually very striking special version of its model D concert grand to commemorate the company's 135th anniversary.
 This piano bears serial number 500,000.

 Digital innovations

 Digital technology makes possible a vastly more sensitive and flexible version of the old player piano; for instance, the modern digital player piano can record as well as play.
 These pianos are often called 'hybrid pianos', as they have characteristics of both acoustic pianos (the piano sound is made by hammers on strings) and digital pianos (record/playback capability, as well as synthesizer and audio sound capability).
 Currently, five major manufacturers compete in this market; see links below.

-Further afield, the stringless electronic keyboard and digital piano continue to make progress.
-Especially useful for the musician playing popular music, their portability and range of synthesized sounds has made them popular.
+The stringless electronic keyboard and digital piano continue to make progress, as their portability and range of synthesized sounds has made them popular.